WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 meaning that tasks explicitly yield execution so that a scheduler may pick the next task to run.

-One approach is to use the asymmetric stack switching approach we used for the generator example.
+One approach is to use the asymmetric stack-switching approach we used for the generator example.
 We define a function `$entry` that resumes the initial task and installs a handler for a `$yield` tag inside an event loop.
 In order to yield execution, tasks simply perform